 - Flowers take up lots of space and are fragile to transport.

 Teresa + TJ shared these special moments with Teresa’s two children, and the foursome spent most of the day together.
-Despite the summer heat, I don’t think I’ve ever seen a happier bunch!
+Despite the Savannah summer heat, I don’t think I’ve ever seen a happier bunch!

-Following the ceremony, the family sat down together at a lovely table styled with Nuage Linens for a delicious brunch.
+Following the ceremony, the family sat down together at a lovely table styled with Nuage Linens for a delicious post-wedding brunch.

 Planning an intimate wedding or elopement in Savannah, Georgia or the surrounding areas?
 We’re here for you!
 Get in touch with us using our contact form today!

-All images by The Happy Bloom
+Photography by The Happy Bloom